-- (a) On the waters of Candlewood Lake, including Squantz Pond, the following restrictions shall apply: - (1) No person shall operate a vessel in excess of twenty-five (25) miles per hour from one-half hour after sunset to one-half hour before sunrise; - (2) No person shall operate a vessel in excess of forty-five (45) miles per hour from one-half hour before sunrise to one-half hour after sunset; - (3) Within the area of Lattins Cove, from the end northerly for two-thousand fivehundred (2,500) feet no person shall operate a vessel in excess of Slow-No-Wake; and
+- (a) On the waters of Candlewood Lake, including Squantz Pond, no person shall operate a vessel in excess of the following speed limits: - (1) 25 miles per hour from one half hour after sunset to one half hour before sunrise; - (2) 45 miles per hour daytime limit.

+(3) Within the area of Lattins Cove, from the end northerly for two-thousand fivehundred feet no person shall operate a vessel in excess of Slow-No-Wake.
+Said Slow-No-Wake area may at and by the sole discretion of the Commissioner, be otherwise deliniated by regulatory marker(s).